vn971/rua/README.md

 IRC: #rua @freenode.net

 Project is shared under GPLv3+.
+For authors, see [Cargo.toml](Cargo.toml) and git history.